Sensirion/arduino-ble-gadget/README.md

 Follow the [instructions in this tutorial](documents/SCD30_Monitor_Tutorial.md).

 ## Repository Contents

 * **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.
 * **/src** - Source files for the library (.cpp, .h).
 * **library.properties** - General library properties for the Arduino package manager.

+#### BLE protocol used by the library
+If you want to retrieve the data of your new BLE gadget using your own device or application, you will need more information on the the protocol used by this library.
+Everything you will need should be available in the following [document](documents/Sensirion_BLE_communication_protocol.pdf).

 ## License